 - The Off-Road Vehicle Act requires all ORV riders to

 wear a safety helmet and use lights for low-visibility

 conditions.
 Regulations defining specific helmet and light design for

-early as fall 2014.
+June 2015, coinciding with the onset of mandatory registration.
 Other regulations for additional safety measures are

 being developed in consultation with key stakeholder associations.